 How much nurturing content should a company have in hand before attempting to implement a marketing automation platform?
 Is it critical have a content strategy in place?

-A content strategy is important, but not so important that you can’t start lead nurturing without a full-blown content cache.
+A content strategy is important, but not so important that you can’t start lead nurturing without a full-blown content flush.
 A company should know what specific goals it’s trying to reach through marketing automation, and which types and frequency of content can help in attaining those before embarking on this journey.
 One mistake we often see is businesses waiting to start any content marketing until they have loads of content crafted, but this isn’t necessary.
 Generate enough content to nurture appropriately, and start there.

 Most companies do think this part through, but it often results in overthinking it.
 I’m not saying it’s simple or should be approached lightly, but there isn’t a magic formula for effective content – it just comes down to listening to what your leads want to receive, how they want to receive it, and how often they want to receive it.

 Are the majority of companies ready to deliver that nurturing content via their websites and other social/content delivery channels?
 What kind of preparations should be made?

 Most companies seem eager to deliver nurturing content via any channel at their disposal, such as websites, email, or social media.
 It seems many businesses have these channels in place, but often don’t know what content to push out where.